MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

  The number of `RECT` structures (or [CRect](../../atl-mfc-shared/reference/crect-class.md) objects) in the array pointed to by *lpRect*.

  *lpRect*
  The address of an array of `RECT` structures (or `CRect` objects) that specify the new work areas of the list view control.
 These areas must be specified in client coordinates.
-If this parameter is **NULL**, the working area will be set to the client area of the control.
+If this parameter is NULL, the working area will be set to the client area of the control.

 ### Remarks
  This member function implements the behavior of the Win32 macro, [ListView_SetWorkAreas](http://msdn.microsoft.com/library/windows/desktop/bb775128), as described in the Windows SDK.